Ncert Solution CBSE Class 11 Chapter 10 THERMAL PROPERTIES OF MATTER - Param Himalaya

 (b) a brass tumbler feels much colder than a wooden tray on a chilly day

-(d) the earth without its atmosphere would be inhospitably cold
+(d) the earth without its atmosphere would be inhospitably cold.

-(e) heating systems based on circulation of steam are more efficient in warming
+(e) heating systems based on circulation of Steam are more efficient in warming a building than those based on circulation of hot water.

 10.20 A body cools from 80 °C to 50 °C in 5 minutes.
 Calculate the time it takes to cool from 60 °C to 30 °C. The temperature of the surroundings is 20 °C.